chadeyrasal/mars-rover/README.md

 # MarsRover

-**Based on an input, moves robots on Mars and returns their final and / or final position**
+**Based on an input, moves robots on Mars and returns their final or last known position**

 ## Input format